 Then there is also hot and cold dessert climate.
 Here the annual precipitation is less than 50% of the water that could evaporate.
 Again the terms hot and cold refer to whether there is at least one month with a mean temperature above and below the freezing point, respectively.
 Presidio and El Paso, for instance, have hot and cold dessert climate, respectively.

-The dressing challenge in Texas
+The Dressing Challenges in Texas

 Hot and humid feels even hotter than it actually is.
 The reason is that in humid air your sweat only slowly or even not at all evaporates.
 Thus, our bodies natural cooling mechanism fails.
 Moisture wicking fabrics help as they increase the area of evaporation.
 In the desert and steppe regions perspiration works well.
 Here the challenge is the strong insolation.
 UV protective clothes and sunglasses can help to protect your skin and eyes, respectively.

 Examples of What to Wear in Texas